x0reaxeax/nfsheat-hshifter/README.md

 ## 📣 Troubleshooting & Support

 If you encounter any issues, please open an issue on the [GitHub Issues page](https://github.com/x0reaxeax/nfsheat-hshifter/issues).

-If possible, it would be great if you could provide either a screenshot or a copy-paste of the console output (main window, not gear display window), and if extra possible, a memory dump of the game process.
+If possible, it would be great if you could run the shifter program with "--debug" argument and upload the log file.
+You can do this via command line, by running the program like `Heat-HShifter2.exe --debug`.
+The log file will be generated in `%USERPROFILE%\Documents\Heat-HShifter2\` and named `Shifter.log`.

+Additionally, if you want to go next-level, a memory dump of the game process would be super ultra 1337 amazing.
 This will be incredibly helpful when I try to identify the issue.

-I have a limited number of machines to test on, so I cannot guarantee the program will work out of the box on all systems.
+I have a limited number of machines to test on, so I cannot guarantee the program will work out of the box on all systems, especially because of stupid Denuvo, and the program's limited and hackish nature.
 However, opening a new issue and documenting the program/game behavior will help shaping the program for everyone 🧡

 ---